KarloPry/KarloPry/README.md

 <h2 align="left">Hi 👋!
-My name is Karlo Paz and I'm a Fullstack Developer from Mexico 3x certified on AWS</h2>
+My name is Karlo Paz and I'm a Fullstack Developer from Mexico, 3x certified on AWS</h2>

 <h3>Things I like 🥽</h3>
 <ul>